Hollywood Romance

 "Hollywood Romance" is a song written by Lynsey de Paul and David Jordan.
 It was released as a single on Polydor Records on 20 October 1978 in a picture sleeve, almost six years to the day after the release of their last hit collaboration "Getting a Drag", and it was play-listed on BBC Radio 1.
 The record label for this single was unusual in that it was printed in silver instead of the usual Polydor red label.
 The release was announced in a full page advert "Hollywood Romance - a new single from a very special lady" published in Music Week.
 In Japan, it was released in February 1979 in the same picture sleeve cover with the title in Japanese added, plus the lyrics were included on the back cover.
 It was listed as a major release in Hong Kong.
+It was also released as a track on the 1978 BBC transcription album Servicio Latinoamericano de la BBC vol. 44 (produced for Latin American radio) together with "Don't Take Love for Granted" by Lulu and "Got to Get You into My Life" by Earth, Wind and Fire.

 The song name checks a number of classic era Hollywood movies such as King Kong, Last Tango in Paris, The African Queen, Citizen Kane and Tarzan, as well as the popular song "Begin the Beguine", written by Cole Porter that Fred Astaire and Eleanor Powell danced to in the musical film Broadway Melody of 1940.
 "Hollywood Romance" was influenced by de Paul's move to California in the late 1970s to be with her partner at the time, the actor James Coburn.
 The B-side to the "Hollywood Romance" single was a blues song that de Paul co-wrote with Coburn, entitled "Losin' The Blues For You".
 Polydor hosted a launch party in London to celebrate the release of "Hollywood Romance" in a Hollywood style setting complete with Busby Berkeley film clips.
 The single garnered good reviews with UK music press including the weekly publication, Record Mirror, writing "De Paul is set for a comeback ...with this real eye opener".
 It was playlisted by BBC Radio 1 and also was played on Singapore's FM radio station.